inr-kit/McCad-Salome-Source/README.md

   * Behind the value of "Target", add " --module=MCCAD" or "--module=GEOM,SMESH,PARAVIS,MCCAD"(with a whitespace in the front).
 Click "OK".
 Next time you can start McCad with this short-cut link.

 **************************************************************************************
+********Suggestions for further developing McCad******** If you are going to make further development on this McCad version, here is some general suggestions for you.
+1. Make the development work on Linux system.
+Windows VisualStudio is NOT working well with the McCad project due to the complex SALOME environment variable configuration.
+2. Using QtCreator helps a lot modifying the source code.
+It provide very similar, or even better IDE environment for further development of McCad.
+3. Depending on what you are going to modify, you know knowledge of OpenCASCADE to change the McCad Kernel functions; CORBA communication technology, SALOME related programing for the GUI functions; CMAKE for compilation; and for all, C++ skill.

+***Using QtCreator to develop McCad***

+After you compiled sucesfully once McCad in Linux, you can use QtCreator to open the CMAKE project of McCad.
+Before opening QtCreator, you have to register the environment variables of SALOME:

+	source $SALOME/KERNEL_7.4.0/salome.sh
+	qtcreator
+Open the CmakeLists.txt under "MCCAD_SRC_0.5.1", the McCad project will be loaded automatically.
+To install the compilation correctly, you should specify the correct path to install the McCad binaries.

+  * click the QtCreator "Projects" button, in the "CMake arguments" linebox enter "-DCMAKE_INSTALL_PREFIX=$SALOME/MCCAD_0.5.1" (please change $SALOME to the actual folder).

+You can now build the project by clicking menu "Build->Build All" or simiply "ctrl + B".
+However, You will not able to run SALOME from QtCreator, and you have to run SALOME in the way given in the previous section.
+Also,  you will not able to debug the problem, due to the conflict of GDB and python version used by SALOME.
+The mostly available way is to debug the running process "SALOME_Session_Server" in the system process list (use command "top" to get the pid in order to debug it).
+If you want to use QtCreator for the debugging, you should do the following steps which is not straight forward:

+   * open a new terminal, and run QtCreator WITHOUT executing the command "source $SALOME/KERNEL_7.4.0/salome.sh".
+It is important that QtCreator does not use the python from SALOME installation but use system provided python.
+   * Open the same McCad project as you open above (do worry about the file synchronization).
+   * Open menu "Debug"->"Start Debugging"->"Attach to Running Application".
+In the "Filter" linebox, enter "SALOME_Session_Server" and click the SALOME  process you invovke.
+You are now able to set the break point to debug.
+   * the SALOME program is frozen because of the debugging, you have to press F5 in the debug QtCreator in order to make further operation.

+**************************************************************************************
 For more information, you can find in our publications.